 How to Keep Bagged Salad Greens Fresh as Long as Possible

-A common tip is to look for bags that are deflated.
-The theory goes that bagged greens are initially sold with the air sucked out of them, and that as they decompose, the greens emit gas (true, they do emit carbon dioxide), puffing up the bag.
-While this might have been true once, modern salad bags are breathable thanks to modified atmospheric packaging (MAP), so that method won’t work to spot older bagged greens.
+A common tip is to look for salad bags that are deflated.
+The theory goes that bagged lettuce and salad greens are initially sold with the air sucked out of them, and that as they decompose, the greens emit gas (true, they do emit carbon dioxide), puffing up the bag.
+While this might have been true once, modern salad bags are breathable thanks to modified atmospheric packaging (MAP), so that method won't work to spot older bagged greens.

 Your best tool for drying greens is, the most popular tool designed for drying greens: a salad spinner.
 Once you've thoroughly spun your greens, leave them in the spinner for a minute.
 Take a paper towel (or cloth, if you want) and line a container of some sort.
 This could be an airtight plastic container, a glass Pyrex type, or even a reusable plastic bag (aka Ziploc bag).
 The most important thing is that you pick a container that seals completely.
 Once you've got your towel in your container, toss in your greens and store the whole thing in the crisper drawer of your refrigerator.
 If you want to keep the greens for more than five days or so, you'll have to replace the towel.